kingrm12/Employees/README.md

 ## Application Startup
 Upon startup, the application will dump some fixture data into the ephemeral storage.
 This is faciliated by the ApplicationStartup listener component.
-If you want a clean store, disable this component.
+If you want a clean store, disable this component via the boolean property:

+`com.example.employees.load-fixture`

 ## Postman
 A Postman collection is provided for interfacing with the API much in the same way a UI would.
 Be sure to import